ianbutler/reactSample/README.md

 /* Please don't judge my styling/design abilities on this yet */

 This is a very simple note adding app that was built with React and Redux.
+The home page displays the application's state.
 It is still a work in progress, but I wanted to show that I understand and know how to implement React and Redux.

 On the agenda for this repo...